christofranz/book-recommendation-engine/README.md

 ## Licensing<a name="licensing"></a>
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
-The data was prepared and uploaded by to github [zygmuntz](https://github.com/zygmuntz/goodbooks-10k/).
+The data was prepared and uploaded by [zygmuntz](https://github.com/zygmuntz/goodbooks-10k/) to github.